jeweltheme/menuflex/readme.txt

 To install Admin Menu Editor, follow these steps:

-1. Upload the admin-menu-editor folder to the /wp-content/plugins/ directory.
+1. Upload the menuflex folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the Plugins -> Installed Plugins menu in WordPress.
 3. Go to WP-Admin -> Admin Menu Editor to start editing your admin menu.